-In addition, the Board of Directors' meeting on March 15, 2022, proposed to distribute cash from additional paid-in capital of NT\$9,965 thousand, at approximately NT\$0.11 per share, and Shareholders' meeting on August 4, 2021 resolved to distribute cash from additional paid-in capital of NT\$18,118 thousand, at approximately NT\$0.2 per share.
+In addition, the Shareholders' meeting on June 14, 2022, resolved to distribute cash from additional paid-in capital of NT\$9,965 thousand, at approximately NT\$0.11 per share.

 Please refer to Note 6.
-(19) for details on employees' compensation and remuneration to directors and supervisors.
+(18) for details on employees' compensation and remuneration to directors and supervisors.

-(16)Operating revenues
+(15)Operating revenues